 This beach is located near Rostock on the Baltic sea.
-The popular beach offers the sparkling sands, clear water, and a promenade desirable in all of Germany's best beaches.
+The popular beach offers the sparkling sands, clear waters, and a promenade desirable in all of Germany's best beaches.
 Founded as a fishing village in the 1200s, it is now one of the world's busiest cruise ports.

 The naturist area is located past the signs for "Haus Undine."
-About 80 meters wide, it is one of the broadest beaches on the Baltic and a busy spot for the FKK crowd.
+About 150 meters wide, it is the broadest beaches on the Baltic and a busy spot for the FKK crowd.

 How to get to Warnemünde: The nearest international airport and major city is Berlin.
 Many people arrive via the port.
 Public buses run from the ferry terminal (Seehafen Fahre) to Rostock.
 Trains from Berlin (and the rest of Germany) connect through Rostock.
-Trains from Berlin take almost three hours and driving takes just over two hours.
+Trains from Berlin take almost three hours and driving takes two and a half hours.

 This small North Frisian island off of Sylt is sparsely inhabited by humans, but it is rich in birds, grey seal, and harbor porpoise.
 The Amrum lighthouse is a landmark of the island.

 Its real highlight is miles of beachfront.
 Dunes roll along parallel to the water with thick clumps of vegetation poking through the sand.
 Wadden Sea National Parks is a UNESCO World Heritage Site that expands from Germany into Denmark and the Netherlands.

 The beach of Kniepsand is one of the largest sandbars in Europe.
 There is approximately 10 square km² of soft sand with a nudist area.
 There is also a campsite for naturists who want to sleep right on the beach.

 In the Hamburg district of Volksdorf, you'll find a natural lake that is entirely dedicated to naturists.
-Opened in 1981, it is shaded by big trees over crystal clear waters.
+Built in the 1930s, it is shaded by big trees over crystal clear waters.

-The season runs from June to August.
+The bathing season runs from the end of May to August.
 There are full facilities including dressing rooms, a playground, a restaurant, and sports grounds like table tennis and a basketball court.
-It is the perfect place to go au naturel with the whole family.
+It is the perfect place to go au natural with the whole family.